systori/systori/README.md

-### About Systori ###
+## About Systori

-Systori is a suite of tools for construction companies to create project estimates, to manage those projects and generate invoices.
+Systori is a suite of tools for craftsmen to create project estimates, to manage those projects and generate invoices.

 Server side is written in [Python](https://www.python.org/) using the [Django framework](https://www.djangoproject.com/) with [PostgreSQL](http://www.postgresql.org/) as the backing database.

 Desktop client side is written using Django templates and [Dart](https://www.dartlang.org/).

-The rest of this guide will focus on the Django app.
-See links above for information on getting setup with task editor and mobile client.
+## How do I get set up?

-### How do I get set up? ###
+### Workstation

-This guide assumes you are on the most recent LTS Ubuntu linux system and that you already have git and SSH keys setup with bitbucket.org.
+This guide assumes you are on the most recent **Ubuntu LTS** linux system and that you already have git and SSH keys setup with bitbucket.org.

 You will need PostgreSQL, Python3 and some other tools installed with apt-get: